pypeit/PypeIt/doc/master_slits.rst

           3      2048  272.8930130004883  370.9837417602539     322 699091   286.1885530241663   384.710234625776 358.65265564 42.34461342 11.529000282287598     1.0     0.0     0 733797    358.65265 42.34467778 3104468   20.24           I       5.996       5.533
           4      2048 374.71178817749023    538.83056640625     457 699080  387.93013336193303  552.8797949320767 358.68945391 42.34933141 19.270000457763672     1.0     0.0     0 733786    358.68945 42.34819167 3103868   22.44           I       5.533      13.737

-See `Current SlitTrace Data Model`_ for a description of the columns.
+See :ref:`slittrace-datamodel` for a description of the columns.

+.. _slittrace-datamodel:

 Current SlitTrace Data Model
 ============================

-Internally, the MasterSlits object is held in :class:`pypeit.slittrace.SlitTraceSet`, which is a :class:`pypeit.datamodel.DataContainer`.
+Internally, the MasterSlits object is held in :class:`~pypeit.slittrace.SlitTraceSet`, which is a :class:`~pypeit.datamodel.DataContainer`.

 Here is its datamodel, which is written as an `astropy.io.fits.BinTableHDU`_.